baigelbytes1/baigelbytes/content/blog/TBITS.md

 **16:46:**

-craving food.
+Craving food.
 Headaches still annoying me.
 Still wanting to quit but then remembering my why and pushing on through.
 Not looking forward to going home because I'll have 4 more hours with myself to battle against the cravings XD.

 **18:50:**